semaphoreci/docs/notifications-yaml-reference_5be45bb02c7d3a31944dbc98.md

 Please note that if a notification does not work as expected, you might want to begin the debugging process by verifying the Slack WebHook used.

+Tip: you can use just a single Incoming WebHook from Slack for all your notifications as this Incoming WebHook has access to all the channels of a Slack Workspace.

 ##### message

-The `message` property allows you to define the message that will be displayed on the Slack channel by the notification.
-The `message` property supports certain keywords that allow you to include specific and dynamic information in your output.
+The `message` property allows you to define the message that will be displayed on the Slack channel or the Slack user by the rule of the notification.

-The list of supported dynamic keywords is the following:

-* pipeline.name:
-* pipeline.result:
-* pipeline.duration:
-* project.name:
-* commit.message:

 ##### channels

 The `channels` property holds a list of strings.
-Each string item is the name of a Slack channel.
+Each string item is the name of a Slack channel or the name of a Slack user.

-A notification can send a message to multiple Slack channels.
+A notification can send a message to multiple Slack channels and multiple users.

 ## An example